Ireland E-commerce Market Size and Share

 Research Methodology Framework and Report Scope

-Scope Exclusion: We exclude peer-to-peer classifieds, online gambling, and digital advertising revenues.
+Scope exclusions: We exclude peer-to-peer classifieds, online gambling, and digital advertising revenues from the market totals.

 Segmentation Overview